LANARS

 }

-As you can clearly see, we do not modify anything, and not actually animate, but by making our modifier animatable and passing a different values, we force SwiftUI to apply our fade out modifier for the whole animation duration resulting into a nice and clean transition:
+As you can clearly see, we do not modify anything, and do not actually animate, but by making our modifier animatable and passing a different values, we force SwiftUI to apply our fade-out modifier for the whole animation duration resulting in a nice and clean transition:

-The final version of source code can be found here.
+The final version of the source code can be found here.

 Summary

-As you can see, SwiftUI does get complicated when it comes to avarious interesting interactions, animations, but becomes very powerful in it's capabilities.
-It is hard to get everything done at the first time, but the more knowledge and experience you get, the easier it becomes.
+As you can see, SwiftUI does get complicated when it comes to various interesting interactions, and animations, but becomes very powerful in its capabilities.
+It is hard to get everything done the first time, but the more knowledge and experience you get, the easier it becomes.

 It was a great journey and we appreciate your patience during it.
 Thanks for reading and see you next time!